How to Create a PDB

 1 r

-We are going to perform the same synchronization operation on the other PDB.
+Let's perform the same synchronization operation on the other PDB.

 SQL> ALTER SESSION SET CONTAINER=DOLLS;